How I bought an 8-unit apartment building with no money down and walked away with $1000 cash at closing

-We represented a lot of the banks that had no idea about the local market prices, nor the current condition of their properties (even after we told them several times).
+We represented a lot of the banks that had no idea about the local market prices.
+They also didn't understand the current condition of their properties (even after we told them several times).
 Well over half the deals fell through.
-Either the banks were too unrealistic to negotiate, or a closing would be interrupted by the discovery of a mystery lien, a second mortgage no one knew about, or some other problem with the title that we didn’t even know was possible!
+Either the banks were too unrealistic to negotiate, or a closing would be interrupted by the discovery of a mystery lien, a second mortgage no one knew about, or some other problem with the title that we didn't even know was possible!

 After most of the out-of-town investors closed on their new rentals, they began searching for a company to manage/rent them.
 After several dozen requests for an affordable and trustworthy property management company (and no clear-cut option), we decided to start offering the service ourselves.

 I joined forces with a broker who spent his time focusing on acquiring more leads for buying/selling.
 I set about figuring out how to actively manage and rent the vacant units (which almost always needed repairs first).

 Since many of our clients were repeat customers already, they were ecstatic to have the option of having their properties managed by us in-house.
 Within just six months or so we had over 125 units under management.